ritchie46/ritchievink.com/content/post/made.md

 \end{eqnarray}
 </div>

-So by learning an autoregressive relationship, we actually model probability distribution of $x$.
+So by learning an autoregressive relationship, we actually model the probability distribution of $x$.
 That's really cool, and actually quite simple to implement!
 This is where the bullying of the autoencoder comes into play.
 All we need to do is to restrict autoencoders connections in such a way that node for predicting $x\_t$, is only connected to the inputs $x_{1:t-1}$.

-This is shown in the figure below, for the red output $P(x_2|x_1)$.
-Please take a look good at it, because it took me forever to draw.
+This principle of restricted connections is shown in the figure below for the red output $P(x_2|x_1)$.
+Please take a look good at it and appreciate what you see, because it took me forever to draw!

 {{< figure src="/img/post-29-made/autoregessive-weights.png" title="Autoregressive autoencoder [3]." >}}

 ## 3. Masking trick
 The autoregressive properties of such a network are obvious, however the implementation doesn't seem trivial at first sight.
 In the figure, the autoencoder is drawn with reduced connections.
 This isn't how we are going to implement it however.
 Just as done with dropout$^{[4]}$, we nullify weight outputs by element-wise multiplying them with a binary masking matrix.
 Connections multiplied by one are unharmed.
-Connections multiplied by are effectually discarded.
+Connections multiplied by zero are effectually discarded.
-A standard neural networks layer is defined by $g(Wx + b)$, where $W$ is the weight matrix, $b$ is a bias vector, and $g$ is a non linear function.
+A standard neural networks layer is defined by $g(Wx + b)$, where $W$ is a weight matrix, $b$ is a bias vector, and $g$ is a non linear function.
 With masked autoencoders, the layer activation will become $g((W \odot M)x + b)$, where $M \in \\{0, 1\\}$ is the masking matrix.

 ### 3.1 Hidden nodes
 For the creation of the masks, we use a clever trick.
 We assign a random variable $m' \in \\{1, 2, \dots, D-1 \\}$ to every hidden node $k$ in the network.